What is TDM Mapping?

 How to Add a New Data Source in a Test Case

 Data Sources may be added to the project separately, or they may be added at the time of mapping.
 During mapping, the following instructions will show how to create a Data Source.

 To add a New Data Source, select the Data Source button from the menu.

 A New Data Source popup will open.
 Select the plus icon.

 - Dataset Upload - upon selecting this, the local file directory will open.
 Select the TestDataSource template that was previously downloaded and updated prior to this step.

 - Select Submit - this will start the Auto Mapping workflow.

 Manual Mapping is supposed on all Action types and may be mapped for any Attribute for an Action.

 - Select the icon next to an Action in order to start the workflow.

-For Write mapping, the user can select Update Data Source row.
+For Write mapping, select Update Data Source row.
 After executing this test in a TDM Orchestration, the data source row being used, in addition to the data set, will be updated to match whatever data was written to this column.
-The user also has the option to select Add a new Data Source row.
+You also have the option to select Add a new Data Source row.
 If this is selected a new data source row will be added based on the resulting data set record.